ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/07-prims-algorithm.md

-## Prim's algorithm for finding the MST {#prims-algorithm}
+## Prim's MST algorithm {#prims-algorithm}

 ::: TODO
 - Prio 2: reformulate as a generic graph search algorithm
 :::

-The first of our two algorithms for finding MSTs is commonly referred to as [Prim's algorithm]{.term}.
+Now we introduce another algorithm for finding the MST, commonly referred to as [Prim's algorithm]{.term}.
 Prim's algorithm is very simple.
 Start with any vertex $n$ in the graph, setting the MST to be $n$ initially.
 Pick the least-cost edge connected to $n$.
 This edge connects $n$ to another vertex; call this $m$.
 Add vertex $m$ and edge $(n, m)$ to the MST.
 Next, pick the least-cost edge